 Add Your Keyword Into the First Few Words of the Blog Post

 Remember, search engines are looking to serve up search results that are relevant.
 If they detect the keyword in the URL, title and the first line of text in the blog post, that immediately looks relevant.
+Go back up and look at the first few words of this blog post and you’ll see, ‘what does serp stand for’.
 The same goes for humans thirsty for content that matches their search terms.

 Add Secondary Keywords (Synonyms and Long-Tail Keyword Variations) in the Body Text